AnxoLemaSaavedra/ism_rate_ctes/README.md

 - Lema-Saavedra, A. **(2024)** *ism_rate_ctes* [Software].
 GitHub: [https://github.com/AnxoLemaSaavedra/ism_rate_ctes/](https://github.com/AnxoLemaSaavedra/ism_rate_ctes/)

 This program uses the "common" library of the Cathedral Package (included in Pilgrim, TorsiFlex and Q2DTor), developed by D. Ferro-Costas.
-Therefore, the following cites must be included when citing this program:
+Therefore, the following references must be included when citing this program:

-- Ferro-Costas, D. and Fernández-Ramos, A. (**2021**), *The cathedral package*. [https://​github.​com/​cathe​dralp​kg](https://​github.​com/​cathe​dralp​kg) (Accessed October 30, 2024)
+- Ferro-Costas, D. and Fernández-Ramos, A. (**2021**), *The cathedral package* [Software].
+GitHub: [https://​github.​com/​cathe​dralp​kg](https://​github.​com/​cathe​dralp​kg) (Accessed October 30, 2024)

 - Ferro-Costas, D. and Fernández-Ramos, A. (**2020**), “New computational tools for chemical kinetics: the Cathedral Package”, *Theor.
 Chem.
 Acc.*, **142**:76.